pantelis/artificial-intelligence/_sources/aiml-common/lectures/rnn/simple-rnn/_index.md

----
-title: Simple RNNs and their Backpropagation
-draft: false
-weight: 132
----

 # Simple RNN

 The simple RNN architecture with just a single layer of neurons that receive the input $\mathbf{x}$ is shown below.